-In this article We are going to show you, How to extract the Nouns and Noun Phrases using SSIS Term Extraction Transformation.
-Before reading this article, Please refer Term Extraction in SSIS article for the definition and the functionality of this Transformation.
+In this article, we will show you how to extract Nouns and Noun Phrases using SSIS Term Extraction Transformation.
+Before reading this article, Please refer to the Term Extraction article for this transformation’s definition and functionality.

-TIP: Please refer Term Extraction Transformation in SSIS article to understand the steps involved in extracting Nouns and Extract Noun Phrases Using Term Extraction Transformation in SSIS article to understand the steps involved in extracting Noun Phrases from the Source Data.
+TIP: Please refer to the Term Extraction Transformation article to understand the steps in extracting Nouns.
+And Extract Noun Phrases Using Term Extraction article to follow the steps involved in extracting Noun Phrases from the Source Data in SSIS.

 Configure Term Extraction Transformation in SSIS to Extract Nouns & Phrases

 STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow.
 Next, rename it as Extracting Nouns and Noun Phrases Using Term Extraction Transformation in SSIS.